-For every recovering alcoholic, relapse is a persistent and ominous threat.
+For every individual in recovery, relapse is a persistent and ominous threat.
 Once they’ve stopped drinking, the alcoholic would dearly like to believe they’ve banished the substance from their lives forever.
 Studies, however, suggest that more than half of all recovering alcoholics relapse at some point.
 In many instances, relapse is a temporary setback.
-Nevertheless, a relapse can be dangerous and it is not something to be taken lightly.
+Nevertheless, a relapse can be dangerous and is not something to be taken lightly.

-Five Causes of Alcoholism Relapse
+5 Causes of Alcoholism Relapse

-- Lasting changes in the brain
+1. Lasting Changes in the Brain

 There’s a reason alcoholics who’ve stopped drinking are referred to as “recovering” rather than “recovered.”
 Complacency undermines many recovering alcoholics after the first few months of sobriety, and they may start to believe that maybe they can handle just one drink.
 They can’t.